kilroy-code/distributed-security/README.md

 - No theft of private content, nor risk to cloud providers that they will be forced to turn over content by threat of violence or legal action.
 - All without dependendence on any centralized authority.

-While these benefits have been available in some installable apps, desktop browser extensions, and in blockchain, they are now available in ordinary **desktop and mobile web pages** with **zero operating or transaction costs and no browser extensions**.
+While these benefits have been available in some installable apps, desktop browser extensions, and in blockchain, they are now available in ordinary **desktop and mobile web pages** with **zero operating or transaction costs**, **no browser extensions**, and **no custodial wallets**.

 We accomplish this by inverting the typical key-management usage where keys are used to *authenticate* an individual user, and then the user's *authority* is looked up in a database.
-Instead, Distributed-Security allows applications to directl define hierarchies of keys for different groups, roles, and authorities, which are proven through cryptography of enumerated members.
+Instead, Distributed-Security allows applications to directly define hierarchies of keys for different groups, roles, and authorities, which are proven through cryptography of enumerated members.

 This README covers: